No revels, we're poor servants, Pope tells new cardinals

 Francis, who has made humility and poverty the hallmarks of his papacy and has warned against careerism in the Roman Catholic Church, announced on Sunday the names of the men, who come from 12 different nations.

-In a letter to each of them which was released by the Vatican on Monday, the Argentinean-born pontiff said they should not let their appointment go to their heads.
+In a letter to each of them which was released by the Vatican on Monday, the Argentinian-born pontiff said they should not let their appointment go to their heads.

-"Being a cardinal does not mean a promotion or an honour or a decoration, it is simply a service," he said in the letter.
+"Being a cardinal does not mean a promotion or an honor or a decoration, it is simply a service," he said in the letter.

 Francis told them they should not react by doing anything that smacks of "high society or hold celebrations that have nothing to do with the gospel spirit of austerity, sobriety and poverty".